-- 4. If you must cross a traveled roadway after exiting the bus, remember directions as follows: (a) Wait until the bus stops moving. (b) After stepping off the bus, walk several feet (8-10) beyond the front of the bus to become within clear sight of the driver and wait for the proper signal for crossing.
+- 4. If you must cross a traveled roadway after exiting the bus, remember the following directions: - (a) Wait until the bus stops moving. (b) After stepping off the bus, walk several feet (8-10) beyond the front to become within clear sight of the driver and wait for the proper signal for crossing.
 Never attempt to cross the roadway from behind the bus. - 5.
 Help keep the bus clean; do not attempt any acts of vandalism.